DhanushKrishna07/birthday-spark/README.md

-# 🎂 BirthdaySpark – A Dynamic Web Experience for Celebrating Special Days 💖
+# 🎂 Birthday-Spark – A Dynamic Web Experience for Celebrating Special Days 💖

 **BirthdaySpark** is an interactive, animated birthday celebration website built using HTML, CSS, and JavaScript.
 It begins with a surprise greeting and guides the user through a multi-layered cake with blowable candles, a tribute gallery showcasing memorable moments, magical wish popups, and festive animations like confetti, floating emojis, and sound effects — delivering a joyful and immersive birthday experience through the browser.